thavlik/vpn-operator/README.md

 spec:
   # You can optionally require the Mask be assigned Providers with
   # specific tags.
 These value correspond to a Provider's spec.tags
+  # and only one of them has to match.
   #providers: ["my-vpn"]
 ```